Aiven-Open/klaw-docs/docs/quickstart.md

 ## 8. Go to Approve requests page

-From the menu, click on Approve requests menu.
+From the menu, click on "Approve requests" menu.

 ## 9. Approve request

 Here there is a pending request to be approved or declined.
-Click on view to review and Approve it.
+Click on view to review and approve it.

 ![Screenshot: "Approve request" page](../static/images/quickstart/ApproveReq.png)